Skip to main content

 In your project, if you get merge conflicts, here’s how you resolve them.

-For certain conflicts (apart from widgets), such as those involving variables and API configurations, you'll see a View Configuration option.
+For certain conflicts, such as those involving variables and API configurations, you'll see a View Configuration option.
 Enabling this option opens the split screen view displaying changes from the new branch, allowing you to easily identify what has changed.
+In this view, you can see things that were removed highlighted in red, and things that were added highlighted in green.

 view-configuration